apache/causeway-site/content/contributors/contributing.md

 Once your git repo is setup, the next thing you'll most likely want to do is to setup your development environment.
 See [here](development-environment.html) for more details.

-##Creating the patch file
+## Creating the patch file ##

-If you are working off your own github fork, then you can use github to generate your patch files.
-Attach them to the relevant JIRA.

-If you are working without a github fork, then you can create the patches from your own local git repository.
+If you are working without a github fork of Isis, then you can create the patches from your own local git repository.

 As per [this stackoverflow question](http://stackoverflow.com/questions/6658313/generate-a-git-patch-for-a-specific-commit), create the patch using `git format-patch`: